kontainapp/km/docs/planning/m1/README.md

 # m1 planning

-this dir contains dev planning docs (architecture, design, project plans/work items - if any) for M1 planning.
+This dir contains dev planning docs (architecture, design, project plans/work items - if any) for M1 planning.

 M1 is the release we want to put together by Oct'20.